SamLukeYes/improved-osk-gnome-ext/README.md

 ## Installation

 This extension is available as [gnome-shell-extension-improvedosk-git](https://aur.archlinux.org/packages/gnome-shell-extension-improvedosk-git/) on AUR.
 Only this installation method is supported at this moment.
-Maybe I'll test and figure out a more convenient way to install this extension later.
+Maybe I'll test and figure out a more convenient way to install this extension on other distros later.

 ## FAQ